Folkor1/CI_PP3_EnterTheMatrix/README.md

 ### User Input Validation

 - An error message is displayed when incorrect symbol is entered in 1-2 menu selections.
+- Covered by user stories 4, 5 and 11

 <details><summary>Show the error screenshot</summary>